abarriebee/MS-SQL-Projects/README.md

 4th, gather excel data for project
 5th, filter and cleaning relevant data

+6th, create database
-6th, how to transfer excel data to sql
+7th, how to transfer excel data to sql table